Franz Schwaiger: Military career

-Squadron leader and death
+Defense of the Reich and death

+In March 1943, I. Gruppe had assembled at Döberitz, located approximately 10 km west of Staaken, for a period of rest, replenishment and preparation for defense of the Reich missions.
+In early April, the Gruppe was ordered to Mönchengladbach after it had received 37 factory new Messerschmitt Bf 109 G-4 fighter aircraft equipped with a pair of 20 mm MG 151/20 cannons installed in conformal gun pods under the wings.
+There, the pilots trained formation flying, operating in Staffel and Gruppen strength, required to combat the United States Army Air Forces (USAAF) heavy bomber formations.
+A few of the more experienced fighter pilots were sent to Brandenburg-Briest for additional training on Y-Control for fighters, a system to control groups of fighters intercepting USAAF bomber formations.
+In early May, the Gruppe had completed its training period and was subordinated to Stab of JG 3 which was under control of 3.
+Jagd-Division (3rd Fighter Division).

 On 28 February 1944, I. Gruppe moved to Burg bei Magdeburg where the 1.
 Jagd-Division (1st Fighter Division) was concentrating fighter forces.
 In March, Schwaiger was appointed Staffelkapitän (squadron leader) of 1.
 Staffel of JG 3 following the death of its former commander Leutnant Hans Frese on 8 March.
 On 24 April, the USAAF Eighth Air Force sent 745 heavy bombers, escorted by 867 fighter aircraft, against the German aircraft industry.
 At 12:15, I. Gruppe took off and joined up with other elements of JG 3.
 At approximately 13:15, the Luftwaffe fighters intercepted a bomber formation north of Augsburg.
 The Luftwaffe fighters flew several attacks against the bomber formation.
-Following this engagement, Schwaiger made a successful forced landing in his Messerschmitt Bf 109 G-5 (Werknummer 110186—factory number) near Neuburg an der Donau but was then killed by strafing North American P-51 Mustang fighters after he had left his aircraft.
+Following this engagement, Schwaiger made a successful forced landing in his Bf 109 G-5 (Werknummer 110186—factory number) near Neuburg an der Donau but was then killed by strafing North American P-51 Mustang fighters after he had left his aircraft.
 Command of 1.
 Staffel remained vacant until 10 May when Hauptmann Ernst Laube was appointed its Staffelkapitän.